Pingkidong/pcos-streamlit-app/README.md

 **Average Recall:** **99.79%**

-This confirms strong generalization capability and consistent performance.
+This result indicates that the model has excellent generalization ability and is highly effective in detecting PCOS cases.
 ---

 ## 🌐 Deployment